pk-veneo/my-aws-app/README.md

 ## 🧹 Cleanup Instructions

 After successful deployment, you can remove these files:
+- `github-actions-trust-policy-template.json` - Only needed for initial IAM setup
-- `github-actions-trust-policy.json` - Only needed for initial IAM setup
+- `pass-role-policy-template.json` - Only needed for initial IAM setup

 ## 📝 License